bernardopacheco/javascript-data-structures-algorithms/README.md

-# javascript-data-structures-algorithms
-JavaScript implementations of common data structure and algorithm concepts.
+# Data Structures and Algorithms in JavaScript

+This repository contains common data structures and algorithms implemented in JavaScript.
+I keep it for learning purposes.

+> Please, feel free to learn, read, and use any code from this website.